25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Queue.md

 Drawbacks of using Arrays:

 - If rare of the Queue is at the last element and front is larger than 0 that means that array has some empty space at the start.
-So, even though there the array has empty space we cannot add new elements as `rare == size` and new elements are added from the rare.
+So, even though there the array has empty space we cannot add new elements as `rare == size` and new elements are added from the rare
-- Every space in an array is only used once.
+- Every space in an array is only used once

 Workaround:

 - **Resetting Pointers**: While dequeueing if front and rear are same then reset both and make them `-1`.
-Not always front and rear are equal, hence this method is good only when all elements are deleted.
+Not always front and rear are equal, hence this method is good only when all elements are deleted

 - **[Circular Queue](#circular-queue)**